Retailers embraced digital when lockdowns began. Now that the convenience of e-commerce is clear, what does brick and mortar after COVID-19 look like?

 Prior digitalization investments are paying off in moments that we’re experiencing today – especially if companies already underwent digital transformation, making their relevant offers and services consistent with a focus on customer experience, with e-commerce being a fundamental element to keeping the business alive and thriving.

-People are turning towards buying via digital channels, +10-35% based on a U.S. consumer survey conducted by Civis Analytics and L.E.K.
-Consulting.
+People are turning towards buying via digital channels, +10-35% based on a U.S. consumer survey.
 We expect that companies with a strong digital experience will be better prepared to weather the storm and overcome the economic downturn.

 Consistency plays an important role in digital customer experiences.
 Consistency in how companies convey their message across touchpoints, consistency in how they interact, guide, recommend, and finally transact with customers.
 But also, consistency in how companies personalize to the individual.